Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 ## Update a single state store with multiple observables

 We want our game to have a single state store.
 That means we have to write reducer functions that operate on that state.
-This can be achieved by mapping the values of the three streams to state-changing functions.
+This can be achieved by mapping the values of the three event streams to state-changing functions.
 They modify the state they are given and return an updated state.
-To change values in an Immutable.js collection we can use the methods `set()`{:.js} and `update()`{:.js} on our state.
+To change values in an Immutable.js collection we can use the methods `set()`{:.js} and `update()`{:.js} on our state object.

 ```js
 const increase = Rx.Observable